AI Agents

 Closed Source Leaders

-OpenAI (GPT-4o, o1): Still the frontier benchmark.
+OpenAI (ChatGPT, o1): Still the frontier benchmark.
 Best reasoning, most polished commercial product.
 But expensive at scale and you're locked to their infrastructure.

 Anthropic (Claude): Leading in longer contexts, coding, and safety.
 Most conservative on guardrails, which matters for enterprise but frustrates some users.